Idan-sh/S.M.P/README.md

 ## 2) Member Options
 ### 2.1) Add a New Member
 Creates a new member and adds him to the database.
+Checks for validity of the date of birth.

 Each member consists of:
 * `name` - a unique name of the member, defined in the fan page class